Lyssers/subnetter/README.md

 Optional: `sudo cp ./subnetter.o /usr/bin/subnetter` to run it with just `subnetter`

-Output is very verbose by default which works for my need, if you'd like a more parseable mode please let me know!
+Output is very verbose by default which works for my needs, if you'd like a more parseable mode please let me know!

 Alternatively use `tail` and `awk`like e.g. with [cidr2mask](https://github.com/Lyssers/cidr2mask/)